Ask a doctor about a prescription for ACETENSIL PLUS 20 mg/12.5 mg TABLETS

 Pregnancy

-If you are pregnant or think you may be pregnant (or could be), consult your doctor before using this medication.
-Your doctor will usually advise you to stop taking Acetensil Plus before becoming pregnant or as soon as you know you are pregnant and will advise you to take a different medication.
-Acetensil Plus is not recommended during pregnancy and should not be used if you are more than 3 months pregnant, as it may cause severe damage to your baby if used during this period (see section “Pregnancy”).
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor for advice before taking this medicine.
+Normally, your doctor will advise you to stop taking Acetensil Plus before you become pregnant or as soon as you know you are pregnant and will advise you to take a different medicine instead of Acetensil Plus.
+Acetensil Plus is not recommended during pregnancy and should not be taken if you are more than 3 months pregnant, as it can cause serious harm to your baby if used from the third month of pregnancy onwards.

 Breastfeeding

-Inform your doctor if you are breastfeeding or plan to start breastfeeding.
+Tell your doctor if you are breastfeeding or about to start breastfeeding.
 Acetensil Plus is not recommended for mothers who are breastfeeding.

-The two active ingredients in Acetensil Plus, enalapril and hydrochlorothiazide, pass into breast milk.
-If you are breastfeeding your baby or plan to do so, consult your doctor.
+The two active substances in Acetensil Plus, enalapril and hydrochlorothiazide, pass into breast milk.
+If you are breastfeeding or plan to breastfeed, consult your doctor.

-It is unlikely that Acetensil Plus will affect your ability to drive or operate machinery.
-However, you may occasionally experience dizziness or fatigue during the treatment of high blood pressure, especially at the beginning.
-If you experience these effects, consult your doctor before engaging in these activities.
+Acetensil Plus is unlikely to affect your ability to drive or use machines.
+However, you may occasionally experience dizziness or fatigue during treatment for high blood pressure, especially at the start.
+If you experience these effects, you should consult your doctor before performing these activities.

 Acetensil Plus contains lactose